-In most instances, a drain is placed post-operatively to help drain blood and saliva from the wound.
 If you have a drain, you will be instructed on caring for it by the nurses at the hospital.
 You should record the daily output and inform your physician how much has come out when you return to the office to have it removed.
-You will need a follow up appointment in the office 2-3 days after surgery for drain removal.
+It will usually be removed within a couple days after surgery.